fasterize/nginx/README.markdown

 Custom HTTP Headers
 ===

-Instead of putting raw data in memcached, put something like that
+Instead of inserting raw data in memcached, put something like that

     EXTRACT_HEADERS
     Content-Type: text/xml